ddealwis09/Remaining_Useful_Life/README.md

 #### Deployment
 ---------------------
 Local:
-    - clone this repo
-    -

-Cloud:
-    - clone this repo
+- the DockerFile installs git and clones this repo
+- build the docker image using Docker Compose
+- open your browser and go to local host port 8501 (EXPOSED in the Dockerfile)

 #### Systems Diagram
 ---------------------